cloud66/help-old/_posts/how-to/1927-09-23-configure-dns.md

 There are three approaches to serve traffic from your root domain while allowing Cloud 66 to manage your applications' IP addresses.

 <h4 id="dns">1.
 Use a modern DNS provider</h4>
-Some DNS hosts provide a CNAME-like functionality at the zone apex using a custom record type.
+Some DNS hosts provide a CNAME-like functionality at the zone apex (root domain) using a custom record type.

 For example: